champa720/basecamp/mkdocs/v2/docs/Digital-Pedagogy/INTE-5340/2021-02-27-mid-storything-2.md

 URL:
 ---

-## Assignment
+??? quote "Assignment"

-Remix a historic poster, advertisement or magazine cover with a modern context.
+    Remix a historic poster, advertisement or magazine cover with a modern context. \#graphic-design
-\#graphic-design

-### Requirements
+    **Requirements**

     -   Original material must come from the public domain.
     -   Provide context.
 Tell us any backstory, irony, or nuance.
     -   Include a side-by-side comparison to the original image.

-***

 <figure markdown>
   ![Vintage poster](./assets/2021-02-27-INTE-5340-Vintage-Poster--remix-1.png)